-Trump admin considers plan to bail out coal, nuclear plants
+Trump orders ‘immediate steps’ to boost coal, nuclear plants

-WASHINGTON (AP) — The Trump administration is considering a plan to order operators of the nation’s power grid to buy electricity from struggling coal and nuclear plants to keep them open.
+White House press secretary Sarah Sanders said in a statement that Trump believes “keeping America’s energy grid and infrastructure strong and secure protects our national security, public safety and economy from intentional attacks and natural disasters.”

-The action by the Energy Department would represent an unprecedented intervention into U.S. energy markets.
+Impending retirements of “fuel-secure” power plants that rely on coal and nuclear power are harming the nation’s power grid and reducing its resilience, Sanders said.

-A draft memo urges federal action to “stop the further premature retirements of fuel-secure generation” from coal and nuclear plants that have struggled to compete with natural gas and renewable energy sources such as wind and solar power.
-The Associated Press obtained a copy of the memo.
+The directive comes as the Trump administration considers a plan to order operators of the nation’s power grid to buy electricity from coal and nuclear plants to keep them open.

 Most Read Business Stories